laewliet/laewliet/README.md

 </div>

 # About Me
 I’m Ky.
-For some time I’ve been exploring the Rust programming language, the wide range of linux based operating systems.
+For some time I’ve been exploring the Rust programming language, and the wide range of linux based operating systems.
 I love learning how things work under the hood!
 I also enjoy developing for Mac and iOS.
 I often find myself caught up in yet another project that initiated through curiosity.

 # Contact & Links